 Are you considering a cash-out refinance loan to access the equity in your home?
 This type of loan can be a great way to access the funds you need for a variety of purposes, from home improvements to debt consolidation.
 Before you make a decision, it's important to understand the costs and benefits of a cash-out refinance loan.
 A cash-out refinance loan is a type of loan that allows you to refinance your current mortgage and convert home equity into cash.
 This type of loan is beneficial if you can get a lower interest rate than your current mortgage, as it can help you save money on your monthly payments.

-The first calculator calculates monthly home payments for 30-year loan terms.
-To help you see the current market.
-To help you see current market conditions and find a local lender, current local mortgage refinance rates are posted in a table below the calculator.
+However, it's important to consider the total cost of the loan, including fees, surcharges, and interest payments.
+The first step in understanding the costs and benefits of a cash-out refinance loan is to calculate your monthly payments using a calculator.
+This calculator will help you see the current market conditions and find a local lender with current local mortgage refinance rates.
 You can change the loan term or any of the other entries and the results will be calculated automatically.

 When considering a cash-out refinance loan, it's important to understand that the new loan is used to pay off your original mortgage first with an entirely new loan.
 This means that the term of the new loan can be very different from your original mortgage.
 If you can't get a lower rate than your current mortgage, a cash-out refinance loan would only make your home payment more expensive.
 In general, you should expect to pay between 2% and 5% of the principal amount of your loan towards the closing costs of a cash out refinance.